1-Dimensional Intrinsic Persistence of Geodesic Spaces: The structure of -persistence

 \section{The structure of $\pi_1$-persistence}

 In this section we show how critical values are generated by geodesic circles, i.e. Theorem \ref{ThmPerBasis}.
 Our approach essentially combines the correspondence results of Section \ref{SectFundGroup} and the limiting argument of Section \ref{SectLimit}.
 Along the way we get a number of results on the structure of persistence: local finiteness of critical values, direction of critical values, etc. We conclude with two subsections.
 The first one introduces a decomposition into lassos of Proposition \ref{PropLassoDecomp}, which encodes the persistence of an element.
-The second is Theorem \ref{ThmIntrLoc}, which is a localization result stating that a geodesic circle, corresponding to a critical value of persistence, is encoded in the critical triangle of persistence.
+The second is Theorem \ref{ThmIntrLoc}, which is a localization result stating that a geodesic circle, corresponding to a critical value of persistence, is encoded in the critical triangle of persistence (see Definition \ref{DefCritTri} for the definition of critical triangles).
 Thus the local feature (geodesic circle) inducing a critical value is located by the critical triangle.

 We start with the main technical argument of the section.

 \begin{Theorem} Suppose $X$ is compact and geodesic, and let $q$ be a critical value for $\pi_1$ persistence of $X$ via open Rips filtration. \begin{description} \item [a] For each $r>0$ there exist only finitely many critical values for $\pi_1$ persistence via open Rips complexes, which are greater than $r$. \item [b] Let $q<p$ be a pair of consecutive critical values.
 Group $\L(X, 3p, \pi_1)$ is generated by $\L(X, 3q, \pi_1)$ and a collection of geodesic $3q$-lassos. \item [c] There exists a geodesic circle of length $3q$. \item [d] Let $q<p$ be a pair of consecutive critical values.
 Group $\S(X, 3p/2, \pi_1)$ is generated by $\S(X, 3q/2, \pi_1)$ and the same collection of geodesic $3q$-lassos that was used in \textbf{b}. \end{description} \end{Theorem}